 In August 1999, KKR and certain of KKR's current and former personnel were named as defendants in an action brought in the Circuit Court of Jefferson County, Alabama, or the Alabama State Court, alleging breach of fiduciary duty and conspiracy in connection with the acquisition of Bruno's Inc. ("Bruno's"), one of our former portfolio companies, in 1995.
 The action was removed to the U.S Bankruptcy Court for the Northern District of Alabama.
 In April 2000, the complaint in this action was amended to further allege that KKR and others violated state law by fraudulently misrepresenting the financial condition of Bruno's in an August 1995 subordinated notes offering relating to the acquisition and in Bruno's subsequent periodic financial disclosures.
 In January 2001, the action was transferred to the U.S. District Court for the Northern District of Alabama.
 In August 2009, the action was consolidated with a similar action brought against the underwriters of the August 1995 subordinated notes offering, which is pending before the Alabama State Court.
-The plaintiffs are seeking compensatory and punitive damages, in an unspecified amount to be proven at trial, for losses they allegedly suffered in connection with their purchase of the subordinated notes.
+The plaintiffs are seeking compensatory and punitive damages, in an amount to be proven at trial, for losses they allegedly suffered in connection with their purchase of the subordinated notes.
 In September 2009, KKR and the other named defendants moved to dismiss the action.
-In April 2010, the Alabama State Court granted in part and denied in part the motion to dismiss.
-As suggested by the Alabama State Court, KKR has filed a petition seeking an immediate appeal of certain rulings made by the Alabama State Court when denying the motion to dismiss.
-This petition is pending before the Alabama Supreme Court.
+In April 2010, the Alabama State

+Court granted in part and denied in part the motion to dismiss.
+As suggested by the Alabama State Court, KKR plans to seek an immediate appeal of certain rulings made by the Alabama State Court when denying the motion to dismiss.

 In 2005, KKR and certain of KKR's current and former personnel were named as defendants in now-consolidated shareholder derivative actions in the Court of Chancery of the State of Delaware relating to Primedia Inc. ("Primedia"), a portfolio company no longer included in the financial statements.
 These actions claim that the board of directors of Primedia breached its fiduciary duty of loyalty in connection with the redemption of certain shares of preferred stock in 2004 and 2005.
 The plaintiffs further allege that KKR benefited from these redemptions of preferred stock at the expense of Primedia and that KKR usurped a corporate opportunity of Primedia in 2002 by purchasing shares of its preferred stock at a discount on the open market while causing Primedia to refrain from doing the same.
 In February 2008, the special litigation committee formed by the board of directors of Primedia, following a review of plaintiffs' claims, filed a motion to dismiss the actions.
 In March 2010, plaintiffs filed an amended complaint, including additional allegations concerning KKR's purchases of Primedia's preferred stock in 2002.
 Plaintiffs seek an accounting by defendants of unspecified damages to Primedia and an award of attorneys' fees and costs.
-Oral argument on the special litigation committee's motion to dismiss was held on June 14, 2010.
-On such date, the Vice Chancellor of the Court of Chancery of the State of Delaware dismissed all claims asserted against the defendants and instructed the parties to submit an agreed-upon order.
+Oral argument on the special litigation committee's motion to dismiss is scheduled for May 2010.